deeplearning4j/deeplearning4j/examples-tour.md

 ### MLPMnistSingleLayerExample.java

-Single Layer Perceptron for recognizing digits.
+This is a Single Layer Perceptron for recognizing digits.
 Note that this pulls the images from a binary package containing the dataset, a rather special case for data ingestion.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward/mnist/MLPMnistSingleLayerExample.java)

 ### MLPMnistTwoLayerExample.java

-Two layer perceptron for MNIST, showing there is more than one way to build a useful Network.
+A two-layer perceptron for MNIST, showing there is more than one useful network for a given dataset.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward/mnist/MLPMnistTwoLayerExample.java)

 ### Feedforward Examples

-FeedForward Neural Networks have a single pass from input to hidden layers to output.
+Data flows through feed-forward neural networks in a single pass from input via hidden layers to output.

-They can be used for a wide range of tasks depending on they are configured.
-Along with the image classification over Mnist data, this directory has examples demonstrating regression, classification, and anomoly detection.
+These networks can be used for a wide range of tasks depending on they are configured.
+Along with image classification over MNIST data, this directory has examples demonstrating regression, classification, and anomoly detection.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward)

 ### Convolutional Neural Networks

-Convolutional Neural Networks are useful for image recognition.
+Convolutional Neural Networks are mainly used for image recognition, although they apply to sound and text as well.

 ### AnimalsClassification.java

-This example can be run using either Lenet, or AlexNet.
+This example can be run using either LeNet or AlexNet.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/AnimalsClassification.java)